BeiiiY/SHALE/README.md

 The appendix for our paper is provided in Appendix.pdf.

-### Evaluation Data & Code
+### Evaluation Data

-The evaluation data and code can be downloaded from this [LINK](https://1drv.ms/u/c/3990e975c588b26f/EWkj2U7q0fdDuAhQHjpVwt4BlNbFa1T1pz6OZy3usscbtw).
+The evaluation data can be downloaded from this [LINK](https://1drv.ms/u/c/3990e975c588b26f/EWkj2U7q0fdDuAhQHjpVwt4BlNbFa1T1pz6OZy3usscbtw).

 The evaluation data is structured in JSON format, as follows: